IGwenQin/Borehole-VR-Simulation/README.md

 # What It Is
-To achieve accurate comparative experiments under the same conditions, I employee Virtual Reality (VR) simulation for a borehole environment to investigate the appropriate camera layout and operation for generating high-quality 3D models by SfM.
+To achieve accurate comparative experiments under the same conditions, I employ Virtual Reality (VR) simulation for a borehole environment to investigate the appropriate camera layout and operation for generating high-quality 3D models by SfM.
 This VR simulation of boreholes can determinate what is the proper camera movement so that the 3D model could be generated successfully.